-Hatched Academy is Ensemble Offspring’s emerging artist development program, providing practical, hands-on experience to a new wave of elite young Australian performers and composers.
-Emerging is a broad term and defined here as an artist in the early stages of their career or someone who has yet to be significantly recognised.
+Hatched Academy is Ensemble Offspring’s emerging artist development program, providing practical, hands-on experience to a new wave of elite young Australian performers and composers (deemed emerging by themselves and not an age limit).
+The various streams draw on the skills and expertise of our Artistic Director, our core instrumentalists and guest composer mentors from Australia and internationally.

-The program draws on the skills and expertise of our Artistic Director, Claire Edwardes, our core instrumentalists and guest composer mentors from around Australia and the world.
-It offers invaluable in-roads to the vast and exciting world of new music creation and performance by providing its young participants with the opportunity to gain practical skills and insights in the areas of compositional and performance techniques, artistic planning and programming, production, funding, marketing, audience engagement and important industry contacts.
+Hatched Academy offers invaluable in-roads into the vast and exciting world of new music creation and performance by providing its young participants with the opportunity to gain practical skills and insights in the areas of compositional and performance techniques, artistic planning and programming, production, funding, marketing, audience engagement and important industry contacts.

 First Nations Composer Program